christiangalsterer/kafkajs-prometheus-exporter/README.md

 # Related Projects

-If you are looking for a way to monitor your MongoDB Driver for Node.js you may have a look at https://github.com/christiangalsterer/mongodb-driver-prometheus-exporter
+If you are looking for a way to monitor your MongoDB Driver for Node.js you may have a look at https://github.com/christiangalsterer/mongodb-driver-prometheus-exporter.

+If you are looking for a way to monitor node-postgres you may have a look at https://github.com/christiangalsterer/node-postgres-prometheus-exporter.